learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-24-creating-the-first-container.md

 ![Docker Hub search results]({{site.url}}/assets/images/docker_hub/searchresults.png)

 We are going to use the official Django image.
 By clicking on the repo we can view installation guidelines and other information.
-In this case, there are several images available i.e. with different Python versions preinstalled.
+In this case, there are several images available i.e. with different Python versions preinstalled:

 ![Docker Hub Django repo]({{site.url}}/assets/images/docker_hub/django_repo.png)

-As our Django app is written in Python_v2 we choose the image *django:python2-onbuild*.
+As our Django app is written in Python_v2 we choose the image `django:python2-onbuild`.
 ONBUILD is a docker technique to run additional triggers after the image has been setup in a container.
 We can view these triggers by inspecting the image (look for the *OnBuild* section).

     docker inspect django:python2-onbuild